 I was inspired by this relatively new field, it seemed to be a blend of

 creative process (applied to life) and training I’d received in strength-based

 models of change (Narrative Therapy, Solution Focused, Internal Family

 Systems (IFS) and in 2003 Future Search).

 I intentionally have no biological children.
-Ed came with 3 “ready-made” all nearly grown when we met.
-Great, as I had known from a young age that I didn’t want my own.
-Growing up, I had several child-free role models and decided that the world needed more people not attached to reproducing.
+Ed came with 3 “ready-made” nearly grown, when we met.
+I had known from a young age that I didn’t want my own.
+Growing up, I had several child-free role models and decided that the world needed more people not attached to having their own.

-You can count on it changing but for now, my story has brought me to a desire to live simply, peacefully, playfully, on purpose and support others in doing so.
+You can count on it changing but for now, my story has brought me to a desire to live simply, peacefully, playfully, on purpose and support others to do so.

-With Point to Creativity and 3 Keys to Living Lighter, I hope to uplift, inspire lighter footprints, diffuse judgment, invite creativity & play to help transform the world into a better place.
+With Point to Creativity and 3 Keys to Live Lighter, I hope to uplift, inspire lighter footprints, diffuse judgment, invite creativity & play to help transform the world into a better place.

-Coming from a family with artists on both sides, I got a lot of support for and it seemed natural to pursue a career in the arts.
+I come from a family with artists on both sides, so I got a lot of support for mine.
+It seemed natural to pursue a career in the arts.
 As you may have read above, I discovered other paths which took precedent.
-I have however, continued making work though sporadically due to my many other interests.
+I

 Rosendale, NY 12472